Russ Gooding & Golden Witch… Integrity, Experience, Professionalism.

 Well, it’s actually HERE.
 Click that link for the current list of sale items.
 The list will change every day that I have the gumption to list things, or further drop prices on stuff that’s already listed.
 Figure I’ll drop prices on surviving items about once a month.

 Golden Witch has been incorporated for twenty years as of November 2018.
 We’ll be starting our anniversary sale a little early, and we’ll extend it for a full year with rolling discounts on regularly stocked, non-custom, items.
+Starting October 9th and ending October 16th, we’re running a sale on our #16/64 Arcane Nickel Silver Ferrules, whole and half sets are 20% off.
 But that’s only the tip of this particular iceberg.
 As a huge “Thank You!!” to all our clients, we’re going to give you access to all the non-standard stuff that has accumulated in our warehouse space over the past two decades.
 We’ll start listing new items (well, not everything will be brand new….some of the best stuff will be vintage, and variously mint or crusty or somewhere in between) and tucking them around on the website – sort of a treasure hunt at the moment (as of mid-August 2018).
-Before long, we’ll consolidate all the sale items on one main category page and at that point we’ll also start to issue a shifting series of coupon codes that you can use at checkout.
+Before long, we’ll consolidate all the sale items on one main category page (which we’ve now done).
 What can you expect to find on sale?
 Everything from signed copies of Michael Sinclair’s Bamboo Rod Restoration Handbook, to vintage silks by Belding-Corticelli, to components from our stash of Lyon & Coulson parts, to a pair of flies tied by George Grant.